apache/jena-site/source/documentation/fuseki2/fuseki-server-protocol.md

 ### Adding a Dataset and its Services.

 A dataset set can be added to a running server.
-There are several methods for doing this:

-* Post the assembler file
-* HTML Form upload the assembler file
-* Use a built-in template (in-memory or persistent)

-All require HTTP `POST`.
+This is done by HTTP `POST` with parameters `dbType` and `dbName`.

 Changes to the server state are carried across restarts.